Tags

 1. The number of items with that tag

-2. The name of the tag
+2. The text value of the tag

 3. The option to delete the tag.